fysoul17/google_maps_place_picker/README.md

 However, if you don't like this UI/UX, simple override the builder using 'selectedPlaceWidgetBuilder'.
 FlocatingCard widget can be reused which floating around the screen or build entirly new widget as you want.
 It is stacked with the map, so you might want to use [Positioned](https://api.flutter.dev/flutter/widgets/Positioned-class.html) widget.

+**Note that using this customization WILL NOT INVOKE [onPlacePicked] callback as it will override default 'Select here' button on floating card**

 ```dart
 ...
 PlacePicker(apiKey: APIKeys.apiKey,